shmorri/docs-casa-prod/3.1.4/source/administration/faq.md

 ## Errors shown in the UI

 ### A page with a "Service Temporarily Unavailable" message appears when accessing the application
 This is the 503 HTTP error.
 There is an Apache server in front of the application (as with oxAuth/oxTrust) and this means the reverse proxy couldn't establish a communication internally with the app.
-This usually happens when Credential Manager hasn't started completely, so it's usually a matter of waiting a few seconds.
+This usually happens when Casa hasn't started completely, so it's usually a matter of waiting a few seconds.

-For instance, when you restart the `gluu-server` service, it may take some time for Credential Manager and oxd to become available even when the prompt is back in the console terminal.
+For instance, when you restart the `gluu-server` service, it may take some time for Casa and oxd to become available even when the prompt is back in the console terminal.
 See also this [question](#what-ports-are-used-by-the-application).

 ### An "incorrect email or password" error is shown when pressing the login button in the SSO form

-This reveals a problem in oxAuth, not Credential Manager itself.
-It might be a problem with a *credmanager* custom interception script.
+This reveals a problem in oxAuth, not Casa itself.
+It might be a problem with a *casa* custom interception script.
 Check if `oxauth_script.log` is showing an error related to the authentication method in question.

 If you cannot diagnose the issue, please use the [support forum](https://support.gluu.org) to ask for help.